 Ship reporting

-Basically all ship reporting in Antigua and Barbuda are done be a ship agent.
-However it is not clear whether the ship agent reports passenger information into the APIS system.
+Basically, all ship reportings in Antigua and Barbuda are done through the ship agent.
+However, it is not clear yet, whether the ship agent reports passenger information into the APIS system.

 Distribution of information

-The Single Window in Antigua and Barbuda will in principal be able to provide relevant information from ship reporting to any stakeholder with the appropriate access to the Single Window system.
-Initially the system will be setup with access to relevant information to the following onshore stakeholders:
+The Single Window in Antigua and Barbuda will, in principal, be able to provide relevant information on ship reporting to any stakeholder with the appropriate access to the Single Window system.
+Initially, the system will be setup with access to relevant information to the following onshore stakeholders:

 Immigration;